eric202209/db_frontend/README.md

    which will show on the package.json.
 6. If everything is done, run on "npm run build" or "node Server.js".
    Improve this code to fulfill the group project requirements.

+7. 2024/8/9 Server updated. use "npm run dev" to link to API server on PORT 3001 and React development server on PORT 3000.